-Amphibians are vertebrates that cannot generate their own body heat.
-They have smooth, slimy, or warty skin and they lay eggs without shells that hatch into an aquatic larval stage (with a few exceptions that do not occur in the U.S.).
-These tadpoles or larval salamanders grow and most of them change from aquatic, gill-breathing animals to animals that breathe air with lungs.
-In the U.S., amphibians include frogs, toads, and salamanders.
+Amphibians include frogs, toads, salamanders, and caecilians (not found in the U.S.).
+All of them are vertebrates that cannot generate their own body heat – they are “cold-blooded.”
+Amphibians have smooth, slimy, or warty skin which allows them to “drink” through the skin, but also makes it easy for them to lose water by evaporation.
+They lay eggs without shells and almost all species hatch into an aquatic larval stage.
+One exception to that rule in Texas is the slimy salamander, which lays eggs in most soil and leaves, and embryos develop into miniature adults before hatching.
+For other species, after growing and developing in ponds and streams, tadpoles and most larval salamanders change from aquatic, gill-breathing animals to animals that breathe air with lungs.
 Texas has 70 species of amphibians, according to Dixon’s Amphibians and Reptiles of Texas, 3rd Edition, which was published in 2013.

 Frogs & Toads